Top Producing Metrowest Massachusetts Realtor

-- There are only a few photos of the house posted in the multiple listing service (MLS).
+- There are only a few photos of the house posted on the multiple listing service (MLS).

-- The quality of the photo’s absolutely SUCKS.
-It is obvious the agent picked up a disposable Kodak camera on the way to take pictures or is using a camera from the 1980’s.
+- The quality of the photos absolutely SUCKS.
+It is evident the agent picked up a disposable Kodak camera on the way to take pictures or is using a camera from the 1980’s.
 The photos are dark, blurry and don’t do the home justice.

 You don’t even bother but you know if you head over to some of the most visited Real Estate sites on the internet like Realtor.com, Zillow.com or Trulia.com, the agent will not have done anything to “enhance” the listing by adding extra photos, having detailed descriptions showing off all the best features of your home, as well as adding a video tour.

 Unfortunately, this is what has happened to the home seller that has chosen the Realtor because they either did one of the following: